JupiterOne-Archives/docs-old/docs/jupiterone-api.md

 filter will be included in the count.
 By default, the query uses `AND`, which only includes entities that have _all_ of the specified classes in the count.

+!!! note
-Note: This resolver uses the `JSON` scalar as the return type.
+    This resolver uses the `JSON` scalar as the return type.

 ```graphql
 query testQuery($filters: VertexFilters, $filterType: FilterType) {